barcek/phns/README.md

 A typed and tested package stub with resources for functional programming in Python.

-Currently implements a minimal base functor set allowing recursive mapping of nested values, as well as the `curry`, `compose` and `pipe` functions.
+Currently implements a minimal base functor set allowing recursive mapping of nested values, as well as the `curry`, `curry_n`, `compose` and `pipe` functions.

 ## Use